istresearch/scrapy-cluster/docs/topics/crawler/settings.rst

 Default: ``None``

-Hard upper limit of the number of pages allowed to be scraped per **spider, domain and crawlid** used together as a composite key.
-When not ``None`` it enables page limit filtering for jobs sharing the same **spider and crawlid** .
+Hard upper limit of the number of pages allowed to be scraped per **spider, domain and crawlid** used together as a composite key for all(!) crawling jobs.
+When not ``None``, all Crawl API requests grouped by the same **spiderid and crawlid** will impose this limit for each passed domain, individually.
 When this limit is reached, the scraping for this composite key is stopped until the timeout specified with **GLOBAL_PAGE_PER_DOMAIN_LIMIT_TIMEOUT** is reached.
 It can only be overridden downwards (ie. scrape less than this limit) by the crawler's Kafka API argument domain_max_pages.
+Used instead of the **domain_max_pages** Kafka Crawl API property when you want to set the same limit for all domains and all crawling jobs.

 **GLOBAL_PAGE_PER_DOMAIN_LIMIT_TIMEOUT**